Triple B Pregnancy Cohort Study (Bumps, Babies and Beyond)

 Key reference |

-Hutchinson, D., Wilson, J., Allsop, S., Elliott, E., Najman, J., Burns, L., … & Rossen, L. (2017).
+Hutchinson, D., Wilson, J., Allsop, S., Elliott, E., Najman, J., Burns, L., Bartu, A., Jacobs, S., Honan, I., McCormack, C., Rossen, L., Fiedler, H., Stone, C., Khor, S., Ryan, J., Youssef, G. J., Olsson, C. A., Mattick, R. P. & The Triple B Research Consortium (2018).
 Cohort Profile: The Triple B Pregnancy Cohort Study: A longitudinal study of the relationship between alcohol, tobacco and other substance use during pregnancy and the health and well-being of Australian children and families.
-International journal of epidemiology, 47(1), 26-27m. |
+International Journal of Epidemiology, 47(1), 26-27m. https://doi.org/10.1093/ije/dyx126 |

-Are data available outside study team? | Yes, with formal approval from study investigators only |
+Are data available outside study team? | Yes, with formal approval from study investigators |

-Study focus | Effects of substance use (alcohol, tobacco, illicit drugs) during pregnancy by women and partners on infant development and family functioning. |
+Study focus | Effects of substance use (alcohol, tobacco, illicit drugs) and mental health during pregnancy in women and partners on child development and family functioning. |

 Sampling frame | Women attending antenatal services attached to major hospitals, and specialist drug and alcohol antenatal services, in New South Wales and Western Australia. |